njxue/cs3219-ay2425s1-project-g25/MongoDockerGuide.md

 Set-up:
 1. Install mongoDB (https://www.mongodb.com/docs/manual/installation/) and Docker (https://docs.docker.com/engine/install/)
-2. Set up .env files (you can just rename the .env.example to .env)
+2. Set up .env files (you can just rename the .env.example to .env).
+If you make any changes to the .env file in the root such that it's different from .env.example, copy and paste the root .env into the other .env files in each microservice.
 3. Ensure the .env variables match the docker-compose.yml and init-mongo.js files because apparently they can't read the .env files?
 4. In the project root folder, run `docker-compose build --no-cache` to build the mongoDB service.
 5. Run `docker-compose up -d` to initialize and run the mongoDB service (and everything else).